impallari/blockynotso/README.md

 BlockyNotSo Font - Work in Progress
 ======================

-BlockyNotSo is a blocky -but no so blocky- cool new typeface!
+A blocky -but no so blocky- cool new typeface!